noorwachid/gularen/ReadMe.md

 Now its different paragraph.

+And the most important features. ^ Comments, seriously even HTML has one.

 Font formating is a little bit different from Markdown goes like this.
 *Asterisks for bold*, _underlines for italic_ and `backticks for monospaced`.
 *Combine them _all_ `together`* with grace.